15

-AI system
+AI

 In recent years, the integration of Artificial Intelligence (AI) and Machine Learning (ML) has surged across industries, revolutionising processes and capabilities.
 However, this rapid advancement has also created a pressing need for heightened ethical considerations in AI and ML implementations.